MarcoVdE/EnumLinqVsDictImperative/README.md

 # EnumLinqVsDictImperative
 Just a quick test to compare enum key value if not sequential vs enum + dict lookup if imperative.
+Everything around the test (besides the actual content of the test) is from the stopwatch docs on MS. https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netcore-3.1

 Operations timed using the system's high-resolution performance counter.
   Timer frequency in ticks per second = 10000000